 The Library provides many facilities for the community including internet access, information and links to the whole of Cardiff Libraries network.
-A new Community Area has been provided in the refurbished building.
+A Community Area has also been provided in the refurbished building.

-You can manage your Library account and consult a wide range of reference material online here.
+Manage your Library account and consult a wide range of reference material through the online library catalogue.

 Chairman: Mrs Rose Dale Tel: 029 2021 0023